 Article 18par.2:”Where the data subject has provided the personal data and the processing is based on consent or on a contract, the data subject shall have the right to transmit those personal data and any other information provided by the data subject and retained by an automated processing system, into another one, in an electronic format which is commonly used, without hindrance from the controller from whom the personal data are withdrawn.”

-Insurance Europe believes the ability to change providers easily is a consumer and/ or competition issue and should be dealt with under other relevant legislation at which point any data protection considerations can be taken into account.
+Insurance Europe believes data portability proposal clearly falls outside the scope of the legislation as it is not about data protection or security.Insurance Europe believes the ability to change providers easily is a consumer and/ or competition issue and should be dealt with under other relevant legislation at which point any data protection considerations can be taken into account.
 The data portability right cannot infringe consumer and /or competition law.

-Insurance Europe believes data portability proposal clearly falls outside the scope of the legislation as it is not about data protection or security.

 Insurance Europe is concerned about the inclusion of this proposed provision as it: